flhorizon/ssh-uri-handlers/README.md

-# firefox-lxde-ssh-uri-handler
+# SSH URI handlers
-A quick hack to enable Firefox to handle SSH URIs under LXDE.
+Quick hacks to add SSH URI handling on systems I use (Linux/LXDE, Windows); with a focus on Firefox.

 ## Details
 Hacked for ruby 2.1.